TheLandfill/cpp_cli/README.md

     -   For starters, I don't include half the STL to parse the command line, which keeps executables much smaller than other CLI libraries.

     -   This library is also way more flexible than most other libraries.
-It understands that its only job is to organize data on the command line so that it becomes much easier for you to read (and also document itself through the automatic help generation).
+It understands that its only job is to organize data on the command line so that it becomes much easier for you to read.
+It also documents itself using the automatic help generation.

 ## Getting Started
 As it currently stands, the entire product is valid c++11 except for the makefiles for compiling the projects.